-At Advanced Eyecare Myopia Control Center, your child can receive advanced myopia care to avoid their myopia from continually worsening and increasing the risks of eye disease.
+At Advanced Eyecare Optometric Center, your child can receive advanced myopia care to avoid their myopia from continually worsening and increasing the risks of eye disease.
 An optometrist trained and experienced in fitting ortho-k lenses, Dr. Matthew Wang will carry out an eye exam and evaluate whether ortho-k is the best treatment for your child.

 The Mechanics of Ortho-K

 This might remind you of biology class back in high school, but we’ve laid out the basic science behind Ortho-K below.
 Most people believe that ortho-k lenses function as a mold to press the cornea into a new shape.
 Actually, the lens doesn’t even touch the cornea; it floats on a very thin tear film, utilizing gentle hydraulic forces to reshape the cornea.

 Regular contact lenses have a perfectly round dome shape.
 An ortho-k lens uses a reverse geometrical design in which the central area of the lens is flattened.
 The hydraulic forces applied to the tear film induce pressure to the center of the top tissue layer of the cornea, called the epithelium.

 Because the epithelium’s cells are interconnected, the fluid they are filled with can move around between cells.
 When pressure is applied to the central cells, the fluid moves to the peripheral cells.
 As a result, the center part of the epithelium becomes thinner, and the periphery thickens.